nicholas-fong/SRTM-GeoTIFF/README.md

 File types supported: GeoTIFF, DTED, HGT, BIL

-Data types supported: raster-based files with virtually no restrictions on pixel dimensions or aspect ratio, plus there is no need to align a corner of the tile to the interger intersection of latitude and longitude.
+Data types supported: raster-based files with virtually no restrictions on pixel dimensions or aspect ratio, plus there is no need to align a corner pixel to the interger intersection of latitude and longitude.

 This module calls GDAL's GetGeoTransform (Affine Transformation) to correctly translate latitude, longitude into pixel indices to access the raster.